r4victor/tenthousandmeters/content/blog/python_bts_07.md

 The major steps of this algorithm are:

 1. Search for the attribute value among type variables.
-The order of search is the MRO.
+The order of the search is the MRO.
-2. If the value is a data descriptor whose type implements the `tp_descr_get` slot, call this slot and return the result.
+2. If the value is a data descriptor whose type implements the `tp_descr_get` slot, call this slot and return the result of the call.
 Otherwise, remember the value and continue.
 A data descriptor is a descriptor whose type implements the `tp_descr_set` slot.
 3. Locate the object's dictionary using `tp_dictoffset`.
 If the dictionary contains the value, return it.
-4. If the value from step 2 is a descriptor whose type implements the `tp_descr_get` slot, call this slot and return the result.
+4. If the value from step 2 is a descriptor whose type implements the `tp_descr_get` slot, call this slot and return the result of the call.
 5. Return the value from step 2.
 The value can be `NULL`.

 Since an attribute can be both an instance variable and a type variable, CPython must decide which one takes precedence over the other.
 What the algorithm does is essentially implement a certain order of precedence.
 This order is:

 1. type data descriptors
 2. instance variables
-3. type non-data descriptors and other type variables
+3. type non-data descriptors and other type variables.

 The natural question to ask is: Why does it implement this particular order?
-More specifically, **why do data descriptors take precedence over instance variables but non-data descriptros don't? **First of all, note that some descriptors must take precedence over instance variables in order for Python to work as expected.
+More specifically, **why do data descriptors take precedence over instance variables but non-data descriptros don't? **First of all, note that some descriptors must take precedence over instance variables in order for attributes to work as expected.
 An example of such a descriptor is the `__dict__` attribute of an object.
-You won't find the `'__dict__'` key in the object's dictionary because `__dict__` is a data descriptor stored in the type's dictionary:
+You won't find it in the object's dictionary, because it's a data descriptor stored in the type's dictionary:

 ```pycon
 >>> a.__dict__